amandavilaca/amandavilaca/README.md

 </details>

 ### Bonus Content
 Born and raised in Minas Gerais, Brazil, I moved to Bordeaux, France during college as an academic exchange student for a year.
 Having lived in another country and traveled to many others, I had the opportunity to discover many different places and cultures that made me who I am and gave me the chance to collect wonderful memories and meet extraordinary people.
-That's why I'm on a mission to travel all over the world and learn languages such as English, French and Spanish.
+That's why I'm on a mission to travel all over the world and learn languages such as English and French.

 If I'm not coding, I'm likely making coffee, reading, hiking, watching movies/documentaries, listening to music or playing board games.